mpakniat7/appointment_availability_check/README.md

 8. Please kindly share and let everyone use this tool.
 9. Have fun.

-Feel free to ask any questions if you're stuck.
+Feel free to ask questions if you get stuck.

 '''